Premium E-Filing Tips

 - Keep your user ID, password, and secret question/answer in a secure place for ready access as you will need them for your next filing.

-- If you forget your user ID or password or if your account becomes locked, select the Forgot Your User ID and/or Forgot Your Password link(s) on the My PAA's Log In screen.
+- If you forget your user ID or password or if your account becomes locked, select the Forgot Your User ID and/or Forgot Your Password link(s) on the My PAA Login Screen and follow the instructions.
 If this does not resolve the issue, call or send an e-mail to PBGC's premium representatives (see last bullet for contact information).

 - To keep your My PAA account active, be sure to successfully log in to your account at least once per year.
 If you will no longer be involved with premium e-filing for a particular plan, ask the plan’s filing coordinator to remove you from the plan’s e-filing team (and to invite others as appropriate).
 If you will no longer be involved with premium e-filing for any plan, remove your account (including the plans in your account) by selecting the “My Account” link at the top of any My PAA Page and then selecting the “Deactivate My Account” button.
 Note that accounts that have not been used for a substantial period of time will be automatically deactivated by PBGC (after any plans are removed) to help ensure system security, in compliance with PBGC’s guidelines.